Description | Participants | Register | Latest news | Facebook | TwinSpace

 STEP 5: Send the carpet by ordinary mail

-The carpet disassembled into 8 pieces, and folded as shown in the quick guide, should be sent by ordinary mail to the clossest ambassador or main coordinator when required, to mount 5th, 6th or the huge 7th iteration, in public events before the required date.
+The carpet disassembled into 8 pieces, and folded as shown in the quick guide, should be sent by ordinary mail to the closest ambassador or main coordinator when required, to mount 5th, 6th or the huge 7th iteration, in public events before the required date.
+In any case, all carpets must be send before March 31st, 2016, to the following address:

 STEP 6: Divulgation

-Please, publish some post on your blog or website, local newspaper, etc. talking about your activity as part of the wolrd Sierpinski Carpet Project.
-Send us some pictures or link to publish them in this website, at least one photo with all participating children, and in the album of our Facebook page.
+Please, publish some post on your blog or website, local newspaper, TV, etc. talking about your activity as part of the world Sierpinski Carpet Project.
+These will be linked in our Project Journal.
+Send us some pictures or link to publish them in the page of list of participants, or in our Facebook page.

-The Sierpinski Carpet Project originated in the project “Juegos y joyas fractales” (fractal games and jewelry) presented in Science on Stage 2014, to be held next October 3rd to 5th, in CosmoCaixa, Barcelona.
-This project is mainly organized by José L. Rodríguez (University of Almería, author of this blog), together with David Crespo Casteleiro, Carmen Sánchez Melero (Huercal de Almería), Dolores Jiménez Cárdenas (CEIP San Fernando, Almería), Lidia García López (IES Francisco Montoya, Las Norias de Daza, El Ejido).
+The Sierpinski Carpet Project originated in the project «Juegos y joyas fractales» (fractal games and jewelry) was presented in Science on Stage 2014, held in October 3rd to 5th, in CosmoCaixa, Barcelona, winning the 1st prize in Mathematics.
+This project was organized by José L. Rodríguez (University of Almería, author of this blog), together with David Crespo Casteleiro, Carmen Sánchez Melero (Huercal de Almería), Dolores Jiménez Cárdenas (CEIP San Fernando, Almería), Lidia García López (IES Francisco Montoya, Las Norias de Daza, El Ejido).

 We would like to thank the colaboration of Mª Teresa Castellón Pérez (CEIP Padre Manjón) and Eufrasio Rigaud (IES Mar Serena, Pulpí) and Jérôme Scherer (Lausanne) for their help preparing and/or translating materials for the Sierpinski Carpet Project, and many other people who is interested and spreading the project around the world.